Wilfrid Laurier University

 Standout programs

-Business Administration: The program offers 10 business concentrations, as well as practical experience through case competitions and co-op placements.
+Business Administration: This program offers 10 business concentrations, as well as practical experience through case competitions and co-op placements.
 Graduates enjoy a 98 per cent employment rate.

 Health Sciences: This program prepares students for advanced fields like medicine and pharmacy.
-It offers hands-on research opportunities, small class sizes and a strong faculty-to-student ratio.
+It offers hands-on research opportunities and small class sizes.

 Education: This program offers diverse courses, substantial practice and alternative placements, locally and globally.
 A teaching option pathway is available in select undergraduate programs.